arthurdk/tinder-telegram-bot/README.md

 ## Online demo

-An instance of the bot is available on Telegram, but it's hosted on a small machine so it may be highly unavailable if lot of people are using it.
+An instance of the bot is available on Telegram, but it's hosted on a small machine so it may be highly unavailable if lot of people are using it or just rebooted due to updates (so you'll have to login again).

 [Add the bot to a group](https://telegram.me/tindergroupbot?startgroup=groupwithtinder)